 I have spoken to more than a few church leaders on the topic of strategic planning over the years.
-It’s almost always necessarily to periodically revisit the definition of the different components of a strategy.
+It’s almost always necessary to periodically revisit the definition of the different components of a strategy.
 It’s definitely necessary to explore, understand, and explain when beginning a strategic planning effort with a new church or other organization.

 What is the difference between mission, vision, and strategy?
 Put another way, how do these components relate to one another?
 Is there a hierarchy?

 For this post, my focus is the Strategy and its components.
-In fact, the quick answer to “What’s the difference between mission, vision, and strategy?” is, the mission and vision are two components of the strategy.
+In fact, the quick answer to “What’s the difference between mission, vision, and strategy?” is, that mission and vision are two components of the strategy.
 Make sense?

 In the context of the Performance Cycle, the Strategy is the “plan” for meeting the Stakeholder Needs.
 The Strategy is made up of several components: